-Jose Jayson L. Mendoza, 53, Filipino, Senior Vice President 1, is currently seconded to RCBC Leasing and Finance Corporation as President and CEO effective February 1, 2024.
-He has thirty (30) years of professional experience.
+Jose Jayson L. Mendoza, 52, Filipino, Senior Vice President, was seconded to RCBC Leasing and Finance Corporation as Acting President in January 2023 and was appointed President thereof effective February 2024. ,He has 30 years of professional experience.
 Prior to his current assignment, he was the Head of North Metro Manila Division in SME Banking.
-Prior to this, he held positions as Head of Metro Manila Division and VisMin Lending Region.
+Prior to this, he held positions as Head of Metro Manila Division and VisMIn Lending Region.
 He joined the Bank in 2008 as Lending Center Head for Small & Medium Enterprises Division-Luzon.
 Previously, he worked with MayBank Philippines as Head of Retail Loans Management (January 2005 to August 2008), Philippine National Bank as Account Officer (January 2003 to December 2004), Philippine Savings Bank as Account Officer (August 1996 to December 2002) and Islacom as Senior Credit Investigator (May 1994 to July 1996).
 He started his banking career when he joined Allied Banking Corp. as Credit Investigator in 1993.
 Mr. Mendoza graduated in 1993 from De La Salle University with a degree of AB Management.

 Gerardo G. Miral, 58, Filipino, Senior Vice-President 1, is the Head of Japanese & Economic Zone Banking Segment - Division 2.
-He has thirty six (36) years of banking experience.
+He has 36 years of banking experience.
 He was previously the Head of Consumer Lending Group of RCBC Savings Bank.
 Prior to his secondment to RCBC Savings Bank, he was the Division II Head of Global and Ecozone Segment from April 2011 to January 2016 and Relationship Manager for JES Division II from February 2002 to April 2011.
 He also assumed various positions in the branch from September 1987 to February 2002.
-Mr. Miral obtained his Bachelor of Arts major in Economics degree from the University of Sto.Tomas in 1986.
+Mr. Miral obtained his Bachelor of Arts major in Economics degree from the University of Sto.
+Tomas in 1986.